pikvm/pikvm/docs/video.md

 ## Video recording

 !!! info
     H.264 is available on Pi 3 and Pi 4.
 Older boards won't handle it.
 Best of all this feature only works for HDMI to CSI bridge.
 For the USB HDMI dongle, there will be a decrease in FPS to 10-15 for 1080p.
-Work in progress.

 1. Update OS: